Pays de la Loire

 Several buildings were consequently built during this period.

-The castle of Dukes of Brittany was fortunately saved from destruction when it was classified Historical Monument in 1862.
+The castle was fortunately saved from destruction when it was classified Historical Monument in 1862.

 The city of Nantes acquired it in 1915 and restored it in order to install a history museum in 1924.

-Unfortunately, the castle suffered further degradation during WWII when the Germans built a bunker (part of the Atlantic Wall) inside the old fortress.
+Unfortunately, the old fortress suffered further degradation during WWII when the Germans built a bunker (part of the Atlantic Wall).

 Castle of the Dukes of Brittany today